 I bring this up because the world has just been introduced to a New Pope.
 Like New Coke, the New Pope Francis I holds exactly the same opinions and articles of faith that the old pope did.

 But he’s different.
 There’s a bit of a different look and flavor to him.

 What’s also different is that it’s very unlikely the Vatican will receive 400,000 angry calls and letters to demand the old Pope Benedict be restored to the throne of Peter.

 Very few people are hankering for a more restrictive church.
 Many people think the church is too restrictive now.

 It hasn’t been discussed in print much yet, but it’s becoming pretty clear that the Vatican is getting the message.
-The world, and more particularly the world’s Catholics
+The world, and more particularly the world’s Catholics, have changed.

 Classic Catholicism isn’t resonating with the young people the way it used to.
 That’s why the decision was apparently taken to improve the flavor without radically altering the content.

 The Republican Party is pursuing the same repackaging approach right now.
 RNC chairman Reince Priebus and his team recently reached out to more than 50,000 Americans to find out why they lost the last election.